Mexican Mangonada Recipe (Chamoyada)

 Making your own mangonada at home can be easy if you have the right ingredients on hand— which aren’t difficult to find.

-• mango (fresh or frozen)
+• mango (fresh ripe mangos or frozen)

 • chamoy sauce

-• Tajin (the chili lime seasoning)
+• Tajin (the chili-lime seasoning)

 • ice cubes